Final-Project-4M/Final-Project-4M/README.md

 ### Aggregations

-The API will use aggregation for (not confirmed):
+The API will use aggregation for:
 - Sort by number of posts in each thread (most number of posts on top)
-- Sort by date created (newest/oldest on top)
-- Filter by thread type (e.g. Sports, Food, Lifestyle, etc.)

 ## Trello Progress